Turkey slams Cyprus for gas search, blocks rig with warships

-ISTANBUL (AP) — Turkey’s foreign ministry has criticized Cyprus for a “unilateral” offshore hydrocarbons search after Turkish warships prevented a rig from reaching an area off Cyprus where it’s to start exploratory drilling for gas.
+NICOSIA, Cyprus (AP) — Turkey’s foreign ministry criticized Cyprus again Sunday for a “unilateral” offshore hydrocarbons search after Turkish warships prevented an Italian rig from reaching an area off the east Mediterranean island nation where it was to start exploratory drilling for gas.

-In a statement Sunday, the ministry said Greek Cypriots were disregarding the “inalienable rights on natural resources” of Turkish Cypriots and jeopardizing the region’s stability.
+Turkish warships on Friday stopped a rig belonging to the Italian energy firm ENI as it headed toward an area southeast of Cyprus.

-Cyprus was split into an internationally-recognized Greek Cypriot south and a breakaway Turkish Cypriot north in 1974.
-The ministry said the Cyprus government was acting like “the sole owner of the island” and warned it would be responsible for any consequences.
+Turkey, in a statement Sunday, said Greek Cypriots were disregarding the “inalienable rights on natural resources” of Turkish Cypriots and jeopardizing the region’s stability.

-Turkey also urged foreign companies not to support the Cyprus’ government’s activities.
+Turkey’s foreign ministry said the Cyprus government was acting like “the sole owner of the island” and warned it would be responsible for any consequences.
+It also urged foreign companies not to support the Cyprus’ government’s activities.

 Most Read Stories